ChueyB/battleship/README.md

 <details open>
 <summary>How to Play</summary>

-1. Select your Alliance.
+1. Select your Faction.
 (Choosing between Galactic Empire and Rebel Alliance)

 2. Place your ships on the board.